IBM-Bluemix-Docs/va/va_index.md

     ```
     {: pre}

-    **Note**: The container scanner is installed into the `kube-system` namespace, but scans containers from all namespaces.
+    The container scanner is installed into the `kube-system` namespace, but scans containers from all namespaces.
+    {:tip}

 6. Check the chart deployment status.
 When the chart is ready, the **STATUS** field near the top of the output has a value of `DEPLOYED`.